HRA Calculator

 If you are a salaried individual, understanding how to leverage House Rent Allowance (HRA) is crucial for maximizing tax savings.
 The HRA Calculator simplifies this process.
 It helps users optimize their exemptions and ultimately save on taxes.
 Users can utilize the HRA Calculator to unlock the full potential of their HRA benefits to maximize exemptions and enhance their financial planning.

 For example: Arun lives in Mumbai and has a basic salary of Rs.
 50,000 p.m.
-He receives a salary of Rs.
-25,000 and pays a rent of Rs.
+He receives HRA of 25,000 from basic salary and pays a rent of Rs.
 15,000.
 His HRA exemption will be least of the following:

 * Basic salary includes dearness allowance